 The Bell System also entered the two-way business and police radio market after the war by offering the rental of entire radio systems including their maintenance and updating.
 This equipment was marked "Bell System" either in white painted letters or with water-slide decals.
 Smaller police departments were encouraged to use the "Urban" mobile telephone system as opposed to a traditional dispatch system, which must have been somewhat odd in operation.
 Most of the equipment rented by the Bell System affiliates was Motorola two-piece "Deluxe" equipment, FMTRU-5V "Dispatcher" and GE one-piece pre-Progress Line radios.
 It is believed that the Bell System discontinued this practice sometime in the early to mid 1950's.

-Map of first "Highway" Mobile Telephone Land Stations and channel assignments:
+Map of first "Highway" Mobile Telephone Land Station channel assignments, early 1947:

 ORIGINAL URBAN SIX CHANNEL ALPHA-DESIGNATORS: